Boyan253/Boyan253/README.md

 💡 How can I develop a great software that customers would love?
 That's the question I ask myself every single time when I have to do а project, whether it's for university or for work.
 In each case it has come down to creativity and experience.

 🎓 At the moment, I'm a junior student at SoftUni Bulgaria.
-In my 1 1/2 years of education and practic I found my personal favorite language and that is is JavaScript and its React framework.
+In my 1 1/2 years of education and practice, I found my personal favorite language and that is is JavaScript and its React framework.
 Since kid, I have was always been interested in creating whatever my mind has in it and visualizing it.
 That's why I want to become a Frontend Web Developer and slowly build my way up, until I reach my dream Fullstack position.

 💻 As a developer I'm trying my best to create things that are unique.
 I use algorithms, design patterns and engineering principles to craft and mold products that the customers would love.
 At the same time I'm efficient and perfectionist - everything I do has to be perfect.
 I have to be creative to put all these pieces together.